 We’ve updated our trip change and cancellation policies for charters affected by COVID-19.
 Learn more

-Are you a pastor or minister, scheduling out a mission trip for your teen group or your parishioners?
+Are you a pastor or minister in Montreal, scheduling out a mission trip for your teen group or your parishioners?
 With so many factors to organize— permission slips, chaperones, itineraries— a charter bus rental would allow you to cross one big thing off of your list: transportation.
 By keeping your group in one central location, you have time to focus on prayer, community-building, and icebreakers.
 Spiritual trips can offer you a chance to reconnect with what matters, an opportunity to learn more about your spiritual roots, or time to serve others.
 Allow Bus.com to take care of all of your spiritual bus transportation needs.

 The easiest way to approach charter bus selection is to think about how large your group is and how far you plan on traveling.
 We offer coach buses, mini coach, school buses, and minibuses: each bus meets a different need and has a variety of amenities.